Edinburgh-College-of-Art/m5stickc-plus-introduction/examples/Getting-Started/ArduinoIDE_Setup/README.md

 **Important:** Again, Mac users do NOT need to install Xcode in order to use the Arduino IDE or M5Stack board manager.
 You may be prompted to download it, however it is a very large download and not necessary.

 ### 3. Library Manager
 The last thing we need to install is the M5StickC Plus Arduino library.
-A library is a file (or files) that contains prewritten code that we can include in our own code.
+A library is a file (or files) that contains pre-written code that we can include in our own code.
 In the case of the M5StickC Plus, M5Stack has provided a very useful library that includes code that makes it very easy to use the onboard components - like the buttons and LCD display.

 To install the library, navigate to the library tab (the icon that looks like a row of books) or go to *Sketch → Include Libraries → Manage Libraries*.
 From here, search for *“M5StickCPlus”* and install the M5StickC Plus Library by M5Stack.